shipeng-yan/shipeng-yan.github.io/index.md

 ## Bio
 <img src="thumbnail.png" style="width: 500px; height: auto;">

+Last update: 5 Aug 2025

 I work as an assistant professor of management and strategy at HKU Business School.
-My expertise lies in corporate sustainability, ESG, and institutional analysis.
-With a background in organization theory, I hold a PhD in Management from IESE Business School and a Bachelor's in Business Administration (Information Systems) from the University of Hong Kong.
+With a background in organization theory, I specialize in corporate sustainability, ESG, and institutional analysis.
+I hold a PhD in Management from IESE Business School and a Bachelor's in Business Administration (Information Systems) from the University of Hong Kong.

 ## Lastest News